-- 4.15 Policy in respect to highway safety and capacity is provided by SDLP Policies ENV1(2), T1 and T2 and CS Policy SP15.
-NYYC Highways have stated that there has been pre-application discussions regarding this site and there were no objections at that stage and it was agreed that the access road would be put forward for adoption (Section 38 Agreement) and a plan was submitted to NYYC Highways Officers which was considered agreeable in terms of road adoption and access onto York Road.
+- 4.11 Policy in respect to highway safety and capacity is provided by Policies ENV1(2), T1 and T2 of the Selby District Local Plan, Policy SP15 of the Core Strategy.
+NYYC Highways have stated that there has previously been pre-application discussions regarding The Paddocks land and there were no objections at that stage and it was agreed that the access road would be put forward for adoption (Section 38 Agreement) and a plan was submitted to NYYC Highways Officers which was considered agreeable in terms of road adoption and access onto York Road.
 Consequently the Local Highway Authority has recommended that conditions are attached to any permission granted.
 These conditions relate to:

 - Detailed plans of road and footway layout

 - Construction of roads and footways prior occupation of dwellings

 - Discharge of surface water

 - Site construction access

 - Visibility splays

 - Travel plans

 - Construction Management Statement

-- 4.16 Given the Highway Authority's comments, it is not considered that the scheme will result in any adverse impact on the highway network or compromise highway safety such that it is acceptable in highway terms and accords with relevant Local Plan policies.
+- 4.12 Taking the Highway Authority's comments into account, it is considered that the scheme will not result in any adverse impact on the highway network or compromise highway safety such that it is acceptable in highway terms and accords with relevant Local Plan policies.